Schizophrenia Symptoms and Coping Tips

-In addition to abnormal brain chemistry, abnormalities in brain structure may also play a role in schizophrenia.
-However, it is highly unlikely that schizophrenia is the result of any one problem in any one region of the brain
+In addition to abnormal brain chemistry, abnormalities in brain structure may also play a role in schizophrenia development.
+However, it is highly unlikely that schizophrenia is the result of any one problem in any one region of the brain.

-A diagnosis of schizophrenia is made based on a full psychiatric evaluation, medical history, physical exam, and lab tests to rule out other medical causes of your symptoms.
+A diagnosis of schizophrenia is based on a full psychiatric evaluation, medical history assessment, physical exam, and lab tests to rule out other medical causes of your symptoms.

 Criteria to diagnose schizophrenia